BrandonKenter/HomiTesting/README.md

 2.3 Create an independent directory for this project -> copy the project folder & tomcat folder to the directory

-(project folder: from Github / tomcat folder:download Tomcat v9 from http://tiny.cc/xg1kuz)
+(project folder: from Github / tomcat folder:download Tomcat v9 from http://tiny.cc/wn2kuz)

+***If your MySQL root password is not 123456, please go to conf file -> open context.xml -> find password="123456" modify to your password after download tomcat.**

 2.4 Open Eclipse and choose the directory as workplace